 If objects disappear or get partially cut off during rendering from a camera, you have a problem with Clipping Distance.

 Depending on what camera you use, the parameters could be located in different places.
-In CoronaCamera there is an Environment & Clipping tab, and in VRayPhysicalCamera, the name is Clipping & Environment instead.
+In CoronaCamera there is an Environment & Clipping tab (Chaos Corona), and in VRayPhysicalCamera, the name is Clipping & Environment instead.
 In standard PhysCamera clipping settings are hidden under Miscellaneous.
 Uncheck the Enable box or adjust the Near value, and your objects will appear again.

 Choosing axis unavailable when using snaps

 3DS MAX lets you apply transformations on any single axis or a pair of axes.
 If you need to move an object to a particular point in the scene, activate snaps by pressing S. By default, the object moves across all the axes simultaneously, locking the individual choice.
 To move/rotate/scale an object on a single axis using snapping in 3DS MAX, right-click the Snaps Toggle icon, and check the Enable Axis Constraints box in the Options tab.